Vilinanana/hap.py.cam/README.md

 Launch:
 - Clone this repository
+- Run hap.py for 2 thirds
+- Run hap_right.py for the right third
-- Run hap.py in the terminal
+- Run hap_left.py for the left third